 - The Ethereum project team is working on transitioning to the “Proof of Stake” (PoS) consensus algorithm, however, at the time of writing, the network faces scalability challenges due to the POW algorithm.
 You can use sidechains to improve the scalability of your DApp, and you can use the “Software Development Kit” (SDK) from Loom Network for this.
 Our guide “How to scale an Ethereum Dapp” can help you with this process.

-A significant number of entrepreneurs have launched their decentralized businesses using Ethereum, indicating its popularity.
+A significant number of entrepreneurs have launched their decentralized businesses using Ethereum blockchain network protocols, indicating its popularity.
 The Ethereum developer community governs the network.

 NEO is a relatively new blockchain platform, built by the blockchain developers from the R&D organization named “OnChain”.
 Like Ethereum, NEO is also a smart contract platform, where developers can build DApps.